PastaPastaPasta/llm-chinese-english/README.md

 ## Executive Summary

 Qwen3's Chinese Chain-of-Thought achieves the same 97% accuracy as its English CoT while using only 61.2% of the tokens—a 40% efficiency advantage that grows with problem complexity. **This contradicts established research showing English as the more efficient reasoning language in most LLMs.** Prior work generally finds higher accuracy and token-efficiency when LLMs reason in high-resource languages (often English), and even observes cross-lingual collapse—models drifting to English mid-reasoning for harder problems ([Park et al., 2025](https://arxiv.org/abs/2506.05850)).
 Test-time scaling studies likewise recommend letting English-centric reasoning models reason in high-resource languages ([Yong et al., 2025](https://arxiv.org/abs/2505.05408)).
-This study of 500 math problems reveals that for Level 5 (hardest) problems, Qwen3's Chinese CoT requires only 64.6% of its English CoT tokens—a model- and data-dependent reversal of common trends.
+This study of 500 math problems reveals that for Level 5 (hardest) problems, Qwen3's Chinese CoT requires only 65% of its English CoT tokens on average—a model- and data-dependent reversal of common trends.
 Rather than indicating inherent language superiority, this finding suggests that training data quality and quantity drive reasoning efficiency.
 Models trained with extensive high-quality Chinese Chain-of-Thought data can exhibit different efficiency patterns, suggesting that reasoning efficiency is influenced by training data rather than being linguistically predetermined.

 ## Key Findings